Michael-Bar/Introduction-to-statistics/README.md

 # Introduction to statistics

-This is my short course on statistics.
-I built this course for One Acre Fund to quickly train data analysts and data scientists in basic statistical concepts (in a maths-lite fashion).
-Working through lessons 1-5 (and the associated homeworks) should provide a good intuitive overview of the statistics required for social science trial analysis.
+This is my short introduction to statistics.
+I designed and built this course for [One Acre Fund](https://oneacrefund.org/) to quickly train their data analysts and data scientists in basic statistical concepts that are vital to trial design and analysis.
+Due to the atypical background of One Acre Fund analysts, this course is designed to be as math-lite as possible.
+The aim of this course is therefore to build a kind of statistical *intuition* and statistical critical thinking.

+At the end of this course, the reader should be able to oversee, design, and analyse a variety of trials important in impact-evaluation and product innovation.

 ## [Lesson 1 - Distributions](https://michael-bar.github.io/Introduction-to-statistics/AMP-1-distributions.html#)